The below short story originally appeared in The Orchard Press Online Mystery Magazine in 2009:

 He was the most hated teacher in Thomas Junior High School in South Philadelphia during the mid-1960s.

 Pidot spent much of the day complaining about the excessive heat coming off the radiators in his classroom.
 Although it was 30 degrees outside, it was close to 90 degrees in the classroom.
 Pidot threw open the classroom’s oversize windows to let in the cold air, but it didn’t help much.
-The students were hot, but many of them were glad that the math test scheduled for that day was postponed due to the heat and Pidot’s fit over the heat.
+The students were hot, but many of them were glad that the biology test scheduled for that day was postponed due to the heat and Pidot’s fit over the heat.

 At one point Pidot told the class that he was going to confront the custodian and walked out of the classroom.
 Fortino and a few other students jumped out of their seats, picked up Pidot’s desk and attempted to push it out the window.